“Small luxurious country hotel with exquisite rooms, swimming pools, polo stables and spa - fabulous for families”

 - For the more adventurous we recommend the zip-lining tree top canopy tours in the Tsitsikamma Nature Park

 - Visit famous Storms River Mouth, with its swing bridge and river-gorge

-- River-rafting, canoeing, climbing, bungy-jumping, kloofing (canyoning), mountain bike trails, bass- and fly-fishing, diving and snorkelling can all be booked through local operators
+- River-rafting, canoeing, climbing, bungee-jumping, kloofing (canyoning), mountain bike trails, bass- and fly-fishing, diving and snorkelling can all be booked through local operators

-- Play golf; there are 4 courses within an hour's drive
+- There are 4 golf courses within an hour's drive

 Activities on site or nearby include:

 - Mountain biking